AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-admin.md

    >[!INFO]
    >
-   >If you are setting up a base URL for deployment {{site.data.var.ece}}, you must replace the first period with three dashes.
+   >If you are setting up a base URL for deployment Adobe Commerce on cloud infrastructure, you must replace the first period with three dashes.
 For example, if your base URL is `french.branch-sbg7pPa-f3dueAiM03tpy.us.magentosite.cloud`, enter `http://french---branch-sbg7pPa-f3dueAiM03tpy.us.magentosite.cloud`.
 If you are setting up a base URL for local testing, use a period.

 1. Click **Save Config**.